 If it comes to fruition, Apple’s deal with McDonald’s — which has yet to be substantiated by either party — would be Apple’s second major cross-marketing win for the iTunes Music Store, and by far a bigger potential windfall for the company.

-announced plans to work with soft drink maker Pepsi-Cola North America to give away 100 million songs beginning next year, kicking off with an advertisement that’s expected to run during the Super Bowl.
+Apple has already announced plans to work with soft drink maker Pepsi-Cola North America to give away 100 million songs beginning next year, kicking off with an advertisement that’s expected to run during the Super Bowl.